HZeyen/PyRefra/3_Running_PyRefra.md

 - Initial and final velocities: Ray tracing needs an initial model with a vertical gradient.
 This initial model is defined by these two values. **TODO**: allow for a refined starting model.
 - Minimum and maximum allowed velocities: Pygimli allows to limit search space of model velocities.
 Give here the desired extreme velocities. **TODO**: Understand working of Pygimli: Even if very large upper velocity limit is given, pygimli limits the velocity model to a range of values much narrower than given.
 Only if the parameter “limits=[vmin,vmax]” is not at all used, velocities seem to be completely free.
 Therefore, if both given velocities are zero, the program makes a call to mgr.invert without using key word "limits".
 - velocity color scale min and max: If you do inversions for different profiles, it may be interesting to have the same color scale for all.
 In this case, you may give the values of the minimum and maximum velocities appearing in the color bar.
+  If min or max are =0, the corresponding limits of the color scale are calculated automatically using the 1% and 99% percentiles of the obtained velocities.
+- 	Type of color scale: The user may choose between different color scales.
+A special color scale has been created which plots the 1500 m/s velocity by cyan color, in order to highlight an approximate upper limit of the fully saturated zone.
 - Plot title: The default title is the one given in file PyRefra.config (see "Data preparation").
 You may change it to any text.
 Appears only at main title of the inversion results plot.

 At the end of the inversion, the resulting model is shown in the upper 60% of the screen.
 Below, smaller sub-windows show the initial model, the rays of the final model with the “coverage” (i.e., a measure of resolution), the measured travel times as function of shot point position and receiver point position, the misfits in a similar plot calculated as “calculated times minus measured times” and finally, a plot showing average misfits for the different shot points and the different receiver points.
 This last plot allows you to verify if there are problems with certain shots or receivers.
 This plot is stored in a png file, together with other inversion results such as velocity model, misfits, rays of final model and chi²-evolution in a folder created automatically by Pygimli named ./date-time (where the “.” is the data folder; date and time of folder creation).
 If you are not happy with the colour scale or you want to change the maximum plotted depth, you may press “c” or “C” (but not “SHFT+c”) to call a now dialogue window asking for this information.
 See also below “Change colors tomo”.
 The program offers writing output files for use in SOFI2D software (https://git.scc.kit.edu/GPIAG-Software/SOFI2D): model files for P-waves, S-waves and densities (see function prepareSOFI for more information), receivers and shots in SOFI format as well as Jason-format control file for SOFI2D.
+If the user does not work with SOFI2D, one should simply click on Cancel.
 To leave this plot, close the window or simply go back to the main screen.
 To show the plot again, press "C" again.

+**$\textcolor{violet}{\text{Envelopes}}$** (keyboard shortcut: **E**):
+Tool calculates and shows Envelope of all traces.
+For the moment, only the plot is shown.
+Option exists only for testing purposes, therefore this option is inactive, but may be activated in one of two ways: by editing the file refraWindow.ui, e.g., using QtDesigner, or, by uncommenting the line “self.window.Envelopes.setEnabled(True)” near the end of the __init__ of class Main (file PyRefra.py).
+The results for all traces of the treated shot point are stored in file envNNNNN.asc (NNNNN is the shot point number) the contents of which should be self-explaining.

 **$\textcolor{violet}{\text{Tau-P}}$** (keyboard shortcut: **CTRL-T**):
 Tool calculates and shows Tau-P analysis.
 For the moment, only the plot is shown.
 If you want to save it, use $\textcolor{violet}{\text{File -> Save plot}}$. **TODO** use obspy function for this.

 **$\textcolor{violet}{\text{False colour}}$** (keyboard shortcut: **SHFT-F**):
+**ATTENTION:** This option is purely experimental and is not meant for use in data treatment!
+The idea behind is to find out whether certain combinations of indicators would allow a better automatic picking.
+If you are interested to pursue this possibility, you are invited to add further options in function “falseColour” located in file refraData.py

 Possibility to plot 1 to 3 different indicators that may help for picking.
 This tool is for the moment only meant for display, to analyse data visually.
 Possible indicators are: Instant frequency, envelope, 2nd derivative of envelope, 2nd derivative of data, Sta-Lta transform, Akaike Information Criterium (AIC), max-min relation and autocorrelation.
 Max-min relation plots the relative amplitude difference between a maximum and its following minimum on the one hand and the same maximum and its preceding minimum on the other hand.
 Autocorrelation is usually plotted on its own since the time scale has no relation with the other options.
 On top of the autocorrelation, two traces are plotted: white is the average autocorrelation, yellow the average trace obtained from averaging the frequency spectra.

 A dialog box will open where you may check the desired indicators (1, 2 or 3 out of the 8 possibilities).
 The first indicator you click on will determine the red channel, the second one the green channel and the third one the blue channel.
 This implies also that if only one indicator is chosen, the plot will be between black and red.
 If 2 are chosen, colour may change between black, red, green, and yellow (no blue).
 If picks have been measured for the analysed gather, they are plotted on top of the false colour plot.
 In addition, a magenta line is plotted indicating evolution of maxima of the combined indicators (maximum brightness, Pythagoras of color values), as well as a white line which represents an optimum fit of the positions of the maxima via two straight lines.
 The maxima are possible picks, the straight lines indicate a possible two-layer velocity model.
 These lines are though not always meaningful.